-Internship I / Art Therapy Specialization Practica is designed to offer structured opportunities for direct client contact hours in mental health counseling art therapy treatment.
-The student begins with supervised activities and includes observation of a registered art therapist.
-Student's supervisors meet the credentialing requirements of both a Licensed Clinical Mental Health Clinician and a Registered Art Therapist - in settings vetted by the Clinical Coordinator.
+This course is designed to offer supervised opportunities for direct client contact hours in clinical mental health counseling with art therapy concentration.
+Students' supervisors meet the credentialing requirements outlined in the practicum internship manual and are vetted by the Clinical Coordinator.
 Prior permission is required from the academic advisor to assess readiness in the areas of knowledge, skills, self-awareness and professional dispositions.
-Prior to taking 601, students must first successfully complete CPS590 as a course prerequisite.
-To enter the internship courses, students must have demonstrated compliance with the practicum and internship policies and will indicate their agreement to uphold internship standards.
+Prior to taking 601, students must first successfully complete CPS590 Counseling Practicum as a course prerequisite.
+To enter the internship courses, students must have demonstrated compliance with the practicum and internship policies as outlined in the Practicum/Internship manual and will indicate their agreement to uphold internship standards.
+Students complete the comprehensive exam during the time registered in CPS 601.

 Formerly: INTERNSHIP IN MH/ART THERAPY I, Spring 2017 and prior.
+CAT 601 Internship I Su24